willholmes48/Chune/privacy-policy.md

 ## 3. Third-Party Services

-MoodPlayer uses the following third-party services:
+Chune uses the following third-party services:

 - **Firebase (Google)** – for authentication, analytics, and cloud storage
 - **RevenueCat** – for managing and verifying subscriptions